Queen's Park, London: Background

 The park was laid out in the parish of Willesden in 1886.
-In 1900, the Municipal Borough of Willesden was formed to serve the same area as the medieval parish.
+In 1874 the parish of Willesden adopted the Local Government Act 1858 and a local board was formed.

-In 1965, Paddington merged with Westminster and Marylebone to form what is now City of Westminster, while Willesden, became part of the new London Borough of Brent.
+In 1965, Paddington merged with Westminster and Marylebone to form the City of Westminster, while Willesden became part of the new London Borough of Brent.

 Electoral wards

-The area give its name to two electoral wards, which unusually are both named Queen's Park since they belong to two different London boroughs.
-The area north of Kilburn Lane is the Queen's Park ward of the London Borough of Brent, while the area south of Kilburn Lane is the Queen's Park ward of the City of Westminster.
+The area gives its name to two electoral wards in adjacent London boroughs.
+The area north of Kilburn Lane is the Queens Park ward of the London Borough of Brent and the area south of Kilburn Lane is the Queen's Park ward of the City of Westminster.

-Queen's Park (London Borough of Brent)

-The Queen's Park ward in the south-east of the London Borough of Brent is represented by three Labour Party councillors on Brent London Borough Council as of the 2018 election.
+The Queens Park ward in the southeast of the London Borough of Brent is represented by three Labour Party councillors on Brent London Borough Council as of the 2018 election.
 This ward forms part of the Hampstead and Kilburn constituency, represented by Labour MP Tulip Siddiq.

-Queen's Park (City of Westminster)

-The Queen's Park ward in the north west of the City of Westminster is represented by three Labour Party councillors on Westminster City Council.
+The Queen's Park ward in the northwest of the City of Westminster is represented by three Labour Party councillors on Westminster City Council.
 This ward forms part of the Westminster North parliamentary constituency, represented by Labour MP Karen Buck, whose spouse Barrie Taylor represented the Queen's Park ward from 1986 to 1990, then again from 1994 to 2018 in which year the title of Honorary Alderman was conferred upon him by the City Council.